-The license must have equal classification, endorsements, and restrictions to the one you are applying for in California
+The license must have an equal classification, endorsements, and restrictions to the one you are applying for in California

 CDL knowledge written test(s) may be waived for certain military occupations through the Even Exchange program.

-Note: These programs don’t waive school bus endorsement requirements
+Note: These programs don’t waive school bus endorsement requirements.

 3.2.
 The medical requirement for achieving a California commercial driver’s license.